SimonCropp/CaptureSnippet/readme.source.md

 ## Variants

 This project produces two NuGet packages with different levels of features, and associated complexity.
 [CaptureSnippetsSimple](#CaptureSnippetsSimple) which exposes the core features via a simplified API, and [CaptureSnippets](#CaptureSnippets) which has more features but also has a more complex API.
+There is also [GitHubMarkdownSnippets](#GitHubMarkdownSnippets), a [.NET Core Global Tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools) for merging snippets into GitHub markdown document.

 ## Shared behavior